-- Emily Hughes, Teaching Conflicts of Interest, in GEORGETOWN JOURNAL OF LEGAL ETHICS (forthcoming fall 2020 or Spring 2021, volume XXXIV).
+- Emily Hughes, Teaching Conflicts of Interest, 34 GEORGETOWN JOURNAL OF LEGAL ETHICS 1 (Winter 2021).

 - Emily Hughes, Investigation and Discovery Strategies for Capital Sentencing, in TELL THE CLIENT'S STORY: MITIGATION IN CRIMINAL AND DEATH PENALTY CASES (E. Monahan and J. Clark, eds.)
 (American Bar Association 2017) (chapter).

 - Emily Hughes, The Foggy Future of Miranda, in THE CONSTITUTION AND THE FUTURE OF CRIMINAL JUSTICE IN AMERICA (J. Parry and S. Richardson, eds.)
 (Cambridge University Press, 2013) (chapter in book).